pingcap/docs/br/br-log-architecture.md

 1. `br` receives the `br restore point` command.

-   * Parses the full backup data address, log backup data address, and the point-in-time recovery time.
+   * `br` parses the full backup data address, log backup data address, and the point-in-time recovery time.
    * Queries the restore object (database or table) in the backup data and checks whether the table to be restored exists and meets the restore requirements.

 2. `br` restores the full backup data.

-   * For more details about the process of snapshot backup data restore, refer to [Restore snapshot backup data](/br/br-snapshot-architecture.md#process-of-restore).
+   * Performs snapshot backup and restore.
+For more details about the process of snapshot backup data restore, refer to [Restore snapshot backup data](/br/br-snapshot-architecture.md#process-of-restore).

 3. `br` restores the log backup data.